gcvasconcelos/FSI_trabalho_final/README.md

 }
 ```

-The code was developed in 2019/2 as the Final Project of "Fundamentos de Sistemas Inteligentes" at Brasília University.
+The code was developed in 2019/2 as the Final Project of "Smart System Fundamentals" at Brasília University.